 Southwestern's policy regarding students and applicants with disabilities recognizes that disabilities include mobility, sensory, health, psychological, and learning disabilities.
-Southwestern will make every effort to provide reasonable accommodations to these disabilities to the extent that such accommodations are readily achievable.
-Southwestern is unable to make accommodations that are unduly burdensome or that fundamentally alter the nature or fundamental curricular components of the program.
+Southwestern will make every effort to provide reasonable accommodations to these disabilities; however, Southwestern is unable to make accommodations that are unduly burdensome or that fundamentally alter the nature or fundamental curricular components of the program.

-While Southwestern's legal obligation relates to disabilities of a substantial and long term nature,1 it is also our practice to provide accommodations when possible for temporary disabilities such as a broken leg or for pregnancy.
+While Southwestern's legal obligation relates to disabilities of a substantial and long term nature,1 it is also our practice to provide accommodations when possible for temporary disabilities.

 All Southwestern students are expected to conduct themselves in a professional and courteous manner towards all members of the Southwestern community.